dovecot/documentation/source/admin_manual/mailbox_formats/mbox.rst

 .. warning::

+  Mbox format is deprecated and should not be used in production setups at all.

+  Mbox is no longer being maintained for write fixes, for any new or advanced features, nor for optimization improvements.

-  Mbox format is considered deprecated and is maintained primarily for backwards compatibility and utility purposes (specifically for archival purposes, as mbox allows multiple messages to be natively stored in a single file).
+  It still exists solely to read old mail storages, and for backwards utility purposes (specifically for archival purposes, as mbox allows multiple messages to be natively stored in a single file).

-  mbox is not being maintained for write fixes or general feature or optimization improvements, so it is not advised to use to actively store production data.

   In a production system, a more modern mailbox format should be used, e.g., :ref:`dbox_mbox_format` (or :ref:`maildir_mbox_format`).